 The Arctic Management Area includes Utqiagvik (Barrow) and encompasses all waters of Alaska north of the latitude of the western most tip of Point Hope and west of 141° W, including those waters draining into the Arctic Ocean and the Chukchi Sea.
-The area consists of 91,000 mi2 (235,689 km2) and the largest river system, the Colville River, drains 29 percent of the North Slope (Alaska Department of Fish and Game 2017b).
+The area consists of 91,000 mi (235,689 km) and the largest river system, the Colville River, drains 29 percent of the North Slope (Alaska Department of Fish and Game 2017b).
 A commercial fishery for freshwater finfish has existed in the Colville River delta since 1964 primarily harvesting Coregonus spp.
 Historically, commercial fishing took place during late June and July for broad and humpback whitefish, and October through early December for Arctic and least cisco.
 Around 1990, the commercial fishing effort shifted to October and November for Arctic and least cisco using set gillnets operated under the ice (Alaska Department of Fish and Game 2017b).
 In 2009, the Council approved, and NMFS implemented, a FMP for the Fish Resources of the Arctic Management Area (North Pacific Fishery Management Council 2009).
 This plan stated that all Federal waters of the U.S. Arctic will be closed to commercial fishing for any species of finfish, mollusks, and crustaceans.
 The Arctic FMP does not regulate subsistence or recreational fishing or State of Alaska-managed fisheries in the Arctic.
-Salmon is the most valuable commercial fishery managed by the State of Alaska; however, there is no commercial salmon fishery in the Arctic Management Area.
+Salmon is the most valuable commercial fishery management Area.